Healthcare Provider Update: Error parsing: malformed node or string on line 1:

 As we continue to face this decision, it is clear that adopting a comprehensive approach, which carefully balances the guaranteed benefits of delayed Social Security against potential gains from other investment sources, is of paramount importance.
 This perspective not only aids in a more stable financial situation but also closely aligns with the realities of age and longevity in our current society.

 According to research, it is crucial for individuals approaching retirement to diversify their income sources.
-A study by the American Association of Retired Persons (AARP) in August 2024 shows that retirees who supplement their Social Security with diverse income sources, such as IRAs, 401(k)s, and personal investments, report a 20% higher post-retirement financial satisfaction.
+Research by the American Association of Retired Persons (AARP) shows that retirees who supplement their Social Security with diverse income sources, such as IRAs, 401(k)s, and personal investments, report a 20% higher post-retirement financial satisfaction.
 This method reduces dependence on Social Security alone and provides a shield against market volatility, suggesting a strategic mix of delayed Social Security claims and targeted investments to optimize retirees' financial outcomes, especially valuable for those at Murphy Oil planning for a stable and successful retirement.

 What type of retirement plan does Murphy Oil offer to its employees?